C. F. Powell: Education

 Cecil Frank Powell was born on 5 December 1903 in Tonbridge, England, the son of Frank Powell, a gunsmith, and Elizabeth Caroline Bisacre.

-Powell was educated at a local primary school before gaining a scholarship to The Judd School in Tonbridge.
-He then entered Sidney Sussex College, Cambridge, graduating in 1925 with First Class Honours in the Natural Science Tripos.
-After completing his bachelor's degree, he worked under Ernest Rutherford and C. T. R. Wilson in the Cavendish Laboratory, conducting research on condensation phenomena.
-He received his Ph.D. in Physics in 1927.
+Powell was educated at a local primary school, before gaining a scholarship to The Judd School.
+He entered Sidney Sussex College, Cambridge, graduating in 1925 with First Class Honours in the Natural Sciences Tripos.
+He then worked under Ernest Rutherford and C. T. R. Wilson in the Cavendish Laboratory, and received his Ph.D. in Physics in 1927.

-In 1932, Powell married Isobel Artner (1907–1995).
+In 1932, Powell married Isobel Therese Artner (1907–1995).
 They had two daughters, Jane and Annie.

 Career and research

-In 1927, Powell became a research assistant to Arthur Mannering Tyndall in the H. H. Wills Physical Laboratory at the University of Bristol, later being appointed lecturer, and in 1948 appointed Melville Wills Professor of Physics.
+In 1927, Powell became a research assistant to Arthur Mannering Tyndall in the H. H. Wills Physical Laboratory at the University of Bristol.
+He was later appointed lecturer and, in 1948, Melville Wills Professor of Physics.
 In 1936, he took part in a Royal Society expedition to Montserrat in the West Indies as part of a study of a damaging earthquake swarm.
 He appears on a stamp issued in Grenada.

 During his time at Bristol University, Powell applied himself to the development of techniques for measuring the mobility of positive ions, to establishing the nature of the ions in common gases, and to the construction and use of a Cockcroft–Walton generator to study the scattering of atomic nuclei.
 He also began to develop methods employing specialised photographic emulsions to facilitate the recording of the tracks of elementary particles, and in 1938 began applying this technique to the study of cosmic radiation, exposing photographic plates at high-altitude, at the tops of mountains and using specially designed balloons, collaborating in the study with Giuseppe Occhialini, Hugh Muirhead, and César Lattes.
-This work led in 1947 to the discovery of the pion (pi-meson), which proved to be the hypothetical particle proposed in 1935 by Hideki Yukawa in his theory of nuclear physics.
+This work led in 1947 to the discovery of the pion (pi-meson), which proved to be the hypothetical particle proposed in 1935 by Hideki Yukawa in his theory of nuclear forces.

-In 1949, Powell was elected a Fellow of the Royal Society and received the society's Hughes Medal.
-In 1950, he was awarded the Nobel Prize in Physics "for his development of the photographic method of studying nuclear processes and his discoveries regarding mesons made with this method".
+In 1950, Powell was awarded the Nobel Prize in Physics "for his development of the photographic method of studying nuclear processes and his discoveries regarding mesons made with this method."
 Lattes was working with him at the time of the discovery and had improved the sensitivity of the photographic emulsion.
 Lattes was the first to write an article describing the discovery that would lead to the Nobel Prize.
 Debendra Mohan Bose and Bibha Chowdhuri published three consecutive papers in Nature, but could not continue further investigation on account of "non-availability of more sensitive emulsion plates" during the war years.